 For several years, France has been engaged in a series of reciprocal Seasons with its key international partners (China, Japan, India, Turkey, Russia and Brazil among others).
-With South Africa, this will be the first time that a sub-Saharan country is involved in the Seasons with France.
+With South Africa, this was the first time that a sub-Saharan country is involved in the Seasons with France.

 Ranging in theme and discipline, there have been productions of French plays, exhibitions of classic art, scientific expositions, workshops, university days, film and literary festivals, showcases of the French art de vivre, photographic exhibitions, collaborations between French and South African choreographers and performers, business forums and many other events that have touched on every aspect of the relationship between France and South Africa.

-In 2013, the South African Season in France will bring some 800 South African performers, scientists, business people and countless others to France to chowcase their work to an eager French audience.
+In 2013, the South African Season in France brought some 800 South African performers, scientists, business people and countless others to France to showcase their work to an eager French audience.